dmyers/laravel-moved/README.md

 "dmyers/laravel-moved": "dev-master"
 ```

-After that, run composer install to install Storage.
+After that, run composer install to install Moved.

 Add the service provider to `app/config/app.php`, within the `providers` array.